 In many cases, however, pregnant women suffer the opposite effect — temporary diarrhea.
 Probiotics can help with this as well, as they help to slow the passage of food through the digestive tract.
 This helps to regulate digestion; the slower movement of food also means a better chance for nutrient absorption, which is incredibly important during pregnancy.

 Probiotics are available in several forms and different individuals may respond differently.
 For pregnant women, yogurt and kefir may not be ideal.
-This is particularly true when morning sickness is a problem.
+This is particularly true when morning sickness is present.
 And, not all yogurt contains probiotics.
 Look for the phrase ‘contains live cultures’ and review which cultures are included.
 It’s always best to double-check the label to make sure you know what you’re getting.

 Pickled or fermented foods like sauerkraut, kimchi, miso soup, and pickles are great sources of natural probiotic bacteria.
 The fermented tea, kombucha, is also a tremendous source of probiotics.
 Of course, if your pregnancy is hampering your ability to eat food and keep it down, probiotic supplements are also available.
 Just be sure to check with your doctor first.